Questions about Charis Bible College

 What are CBC mission trips like?

-CBC mission trips are typically between 7-10 days in length and are scheduled during the school year.
+Charis mission trips are typically between 7-10 days in length and are scheduled during the school year.
 Locations change from year to year based upon hosts and scheduling restrictions.
 Previous locations have included: Uganda, Kenya, England, Scotland, Northern Ireland, Germany, Russia, India, Thailand, Mexico, Belize, Costa Rica, Nicaragua, Equador and Argentina.
 Students will need a valid passport by the start of their second-year.

 How long is the full time course?